HexiumOS/Hexium/docs/syscalls.md

-# Syscall API for Infinity OS
+# Syscall API for Hexium OS

 ## The basics

-The Infinity OS syscall API is very similar to Linux to provide cross-os compability.
+The Hexium OS syscall API is very similar to Linux to provide cross-os compability.
 I recommend learning about Linux syscalls before these.
 The syscall arguments will be passed in this order of registers:

 * `rax`: The function ID